 The heart is composed primarily of muscle tissue.
 A network of nerve fibers coordinates the contraction and relaxation of the cardiac muscle tissue to obtain an efficient, wave-like pumping action of the heart.

-The Sinoatrial Node (often called the SA node or sinus node) serves as the natural pacemaker for the heart.
+| The Sinoatrial Node (often called the SA node or sinus node) serves as the natural pacemaker for the heart.
 Nestled in the upper area of the right atrium, it sends the electrical impulse that triggers each heartbeat.
 The impulse spreads through the atria, prompting the cardiac muscle tissue to contract in a coordinated wave-like manner.
+The impulse that originates from the sinoatrial node strikes the Atrioventricular node (or AV node) which is situated in the lower portion of the right atrium.
+The atrioventricular node in turn sends an impulse through the nerve network to the ventricles, initiating the same wave-like contraction of the ventricles.
+The electrical network serving the ventricles leaves the atrioventricular node through the Right and Left Bundle Branches.
+These nerve fibers send impulses that cause the cardiac muscle tissue to contract. |

 No comments: